 Generally, a corporation is a USRPHC if the fair market value of its "United States real property interests" equals or exceeds 50% of the sum of the fair market value of its worldwide real property interests and its other assets used or held for use in a trade or business.
 We believe that we currently are, and expect to remain for the foreseeable future, a USRPHC for U.S. federal income tax purposes.
-However, as long as shares of our common stock are "regularly traded on an established securities market" (within the meaning of the U.S. Treasury Regulations), only a Non-U.S. holder who owns, or owned, actually or constructively, at any time during the shorter of the five-year period ending on the date of the disposition or the Non-U.S. holder's holding period for the common stock, (i) more than 5% of our common stock, (ii) more than 5% of the CVRs, provided the CVRs are considered to be regularly traded, or (iii) more than 5% of the warrants, provided the warrants are considered to be regularly traded, as applicable, will be treated as disposing of a United States real property interest and will be taxable on gain realized on the disposition thereof as a result of our status as a USRPHC.
-If such securities were not considered to be regularly traded on an established securities market, such Non-U.S. holder (regardless of the percentage of securities owned) would be treated as disposing of a United States real property interest and would be subject to U.S. federal income tax on the disposition of such a security (as described in the preceding paragraph), and withholding at a rate of 15% would apply to the gross proceeds received.
-It is unclear how a holder's ownership of CVRs or warrants will affect the determination of whether such holder owns more than 5% of our common stock.
-In addition, special rules may apply in the case of a disposition of CVRs or warrants if our common stock is considered to be regularly traded, but such other securities are not considered to be regularly traded.
-We can provide no assurance
+However, as long as shares of our common stock are "regularly traded on an established securities market" (within the meaning of the U.S. Treasury Regulations), only a Non-U.S. holder who owns, or owned, actually or constructively, at any time during the shorter of the five-year period ending on the date of the disposition or the Non-U.S. holder's holding period for the common stock, (i) more than 5% of our common stock, (ii) more than 5% of the cVRs, provided the CVRs are considered to be regularly traded, or (iii) more than 5% of the warrants, provided the warrants are considered to be regularly traded, as applicable, will be treated as disposing of a United States real property interest and will be taxable on gain realized on the disposition thereof as a result of our status as a USRPHC.
+If such securities were not considered to be regularly traded on an established securities market, such Non-U.S. holder (regardless of the percentage of securities owned) would be treated as disposing of a United States real property interest and would be subject to U.S. federal income tax on the disposition of such a security (as described in the preceding paragraph), and witholding at a rate of 15% would apply to the gross proceeds received.
+It is unclear how a holder's ownership of CVRs or warrants will affect the determination of whether such holder owns more than 5% of our common stock, CVRs, or warrants will be treated as regularly traded, but such other securities are not considered to be regularly traded.
+We can provide no assurance as to our future status as a USRPHC or as to whether our common stock, CVRs, or warrants